-With the Memorial Weekend just days away comes the official start to the camping season, at least here in Indiana.
+With the Memorial Day weekend comes the official start to the camping season, at least here in Indiana.

-Of course summer does not guarantee you a rain free camping experience and so you need a few ideas of how to keep the children busy should it rain while camping.
+Of course, summer does not guarantee you a rain-free camping experience and so you need a few ideas on how to keep the children busy should it rain while camping.

-10 Ways To Keep Children Busy Inside The Tent Or Camper When Camping In The Rain
+10 Ways To Keep Children Busy When Camping In The Rain

-- Melissa & Doug jumbo coloring pad great for smaller children.
-Comes in 3 styles.
+- Melissa & Doug jumbo coloring pad–great for smaller children.
+Comes in various styles.

-- Large jumbo sized crayons that break less easy, perfect for young children.
+- Large jumbo-sized crayons break less easily–perfect for young children.

 Make it a family experience by holding a coloring contest.